kingsgroupos/archivist/README.md

 // bsonTag returns whether to generate BSON tag for struct field func bsonTag() bool

-// deepToRef scans the specified node and all of its descendents, if the type of any node is
+// deepToRef scans the specified node and all of its descendents, if the ValueKind of any node is
 // reference, it returns true.
 Otherwise, it returns false. func deepToRef(node *Node) bool

-// deepToStruct scans the specified node and all of its descendents, if the type of any node
+// deepToStruct scans the specified node and all of its descendents, if the ValueKind of any node
 // is struct, it returns true.
 Otherwise, it returns false. func deepToStruct(node *Node) bool